avina5hkr/Vivado/README.md

 <a href="https://www.xilinx.com/products/design-tools/vivado.html">Vivado</a> project tcl files.

 # How to open
-Go to tcl console then change present working directory to the location of file and type "source <space> filename.tcl" without quotes.
+Go to <a href="https://www.xilinx.com/support/documentation/sw_manuals/xilinx11/pn_r_using_tcl_tab.htm">tcl console</a> then change present working directory to the location of file and type "source <space> filename.tcl" without quotes.